vertyco/red-postgres/README.md

 The register method connects to the database specified in config, creates the a new database with the name of the registering cog, registers any tables, runs any migrations, sets the new engine object to all tables, and returns the raw engine object.

+- The name of the database will be the the name of the cog's folder, not the name of the main cog.py file

 You can then use your piccolo table methods like so:

 ```python